bilalkhan13/python_programs/README.md

-# This repo is based on the Python programs.
+# This repo is based on the following Python programs:
 1. Prime Number